Release Date: April 29, 2016

 Hahn/Cock (2013) by Katharina Fritsch

 Hahn/Cock (2013) by Katharina Fritsch (German, b.
-1956) will be installed on the Roof Terrace in mid-July, two months ahead of the East Building reopening.
+1956) is installed on the new Roof Terrace overlooking Pennsylvania Avenue.
 Originally commissioned for the City of London's series of temporary public artworks installed in Trafalgar Square, the 14.5-foot-tall sculpture, made of glass fiber reinforced polyester resin on a stainless steel structure, was unveiled on July 25, 2013 and remained on view for 18 months.
-Hahn/Cock will be on long-term loan courtesy of Glenstone, the museum of contemporary art in Potomac, Maryland, which acquired the work in 2014.
+Hahn/Cock is on long-term loan courtesy of Glenstone, the museum of contemporary art in Potomac, Maryland, which acquired the work in 2014.

 "The relocation of this enigmatic monument from its original site in Trafalgar Square will add a surprising blast of color to one corner of the National Mall, while stimulating fascinating conversations about scale, context, nationality, and representation," said Harry Cooper, curator and head of modern art, National Gallery of Art.

-The East Building will open with a redesigned museum shop, including an exciting assortment of reproductions, publications, jewelry, and giftware inspired by 20th- and 21st-century masters, contemporary art movements, and current exhibitions.
+The East Building opens with a redesigned museum shop, including an exciting assortment of reproductions, publications, jewelry, and giftware inspired by 20th- and 21st-century masters, contemporary art movements, and current exhibitions.

 Opening Exhibitions